samiyr/fyss9470/README.md

 [working_directory]/[filename].txt
 ```

 The working directory is relative to the location of the executable.
+If the directory doesn't exist, it will be created (although you should check this before launching a long run).

 ### Parallelization